jli26/getting-and-cleaning-data-course-project/README.md

 The output of the R script is a tidy data set named tidy.csv.

-Additional details on the data set are available in the code book.
+Additional details on the data, variables, and steps taken to create the tidy data set are available in the Code Book.